buger/goreplay/docs/Capturing-and-replaying-traffic.md

 ### Tracking responses
 By default `input-raw` does not intercept responses, only requests.
 You can turn response tracking using `--input-raw-track-response` option.
 When enable you will be able to access response information in middleware and `output-file`.
+You need to set `--output-http-track-response` option if you want to track output responses in the middleware.

 ### Traffic interception engine